Quantum Spacetime Phenomenology: Quantum-Spacetime Cosmology

 for appropriate choices of the parameters $\alpha_4$ and $\alpha_6$.
-Ref.~\cite{cosmodsr} argued that a radiation dominated universe with particles governed by such modified dispersion relations ends up being characterized by negative radiation pressure and remarkably may be governed by an inflationary equation of state, even without introducing a an inflaton field.
+A radiation dominated universe with particles governed by such modified dispersion relations ends up being characterized~\cite{cosmodsr} by negative radiation pressure and remarkably may be governed by an inflationary equation of state, even without introducing an inflaton field.